Can international students apply for a loan?

 International students in the U.S. are eligible for student loans, but only private ones.
 They’re not eligible for federal financial aid from the U.S. Department of Education, which includes subsidized and unsubsidized loans.

-However, international students can borrow money from a private lender – this will be a pre-defined, fixed amount or your school-certified cost of attendance, depending on the lender.
-If your loan is approved, the lender will likely send the loan proceeds directly to your school’s financial aid office, which will apply those funds to your tuition and fees.
+However, international students can borrow money from a private lender – this will be a predefined, fixed amount or your school-certified cost of attendance, depending on the lender.
+If your loan is approved, the lender will likely send the loan funds directly to your school’s financial aid office to pay your tuition and fees.

 Eligibility requirements for international student loans